- University of Hildesheim ›

 Fiona Schrading associated member of the research training group

-Susanne Schuster Member of the network of the graduate school
+Susanne Schuster Member of the network of the research training group

-Jocelyne Stahl Member of the network of the graduate school
+Jocelyne Stahl Member of the network of the research training group

-Janna R. Wieland Member of the network of the graduate school
+Janna R. Wieland Member of the network of the research training group

 Thanh Hoa Nguyen